‘Trust used to flow upwards to experts and authority - now it’s flowing sideways to strangers, peers and neighbours.’

 Imagine a world where all your users are honest, truthful and sincere; wanting to promote the sense of community you seek to create.
 Your community would flourish, your platform would grow and your users would be content and safe.

 Unfortunately, the reality is a bit different - made harder by the presence of bad actors.
-Online reviews are one of the largest markets targeted by bad actors.
-And in economies where e-commerce is thriving and expanding, they can have the most expensive, and negative, impact.
+Online reviews are one of the largest markets targeted by bad actors with an industry of review brokers making money from selling fake reviews.
+And in economies where e-commerce is thriving and expanding, review fraud can have the most expensive, and negative, impact.

-Globally, fake online reviews influenced US$152 billion in spending last year alone.
+Globally, fake online reviews influenced US$152 billion in spending in 2021.
 The US Federal Trade Commission has shown that expenditure on fake reviews can provide a payoff times twenty - easy to see why bad actors use them.

 Fake reviews distort the market and mislead consumers

-Taking a variety of forms, fake reviews include fake positive reviews to artificially boost a profile or ranking, negatively biased reviews to undermine competitors, incentivised reviews offering customers vouchers or free gifts, ‘paid for’ reviews purchased from review selling companies and localised reviews where friends and family are writing reviews to promote a business known to them.
+Taking a variety of forms, fake reviews include fake positive reviews to artificially boost a profile or ranking, negatively biased reviews to undermine competitors, incentivised reviews offering customers vouchers or free gifts, ‘paid for’ reviews purchased from review selling companies and 'friends & family' reviews where people known to a business are writing reviews to promote their enterprise.

 It’s important to be aware that these are patterns of behaviour bad actors can use to manipulate reviews and exploit your platform and users.
 Thankfully, however, it’s still possible to maintain your users’ trust and safety as you scale using fake review detection software.
-Giving you peace of mind that untoward review activity will be identified and stopped, and that your users will be kept safe, technology can help sustain the trustworthiness of the platform you strive to build.
+Technology can help sustain the trustworthiness of the platform you strive to build, giving you peace of mind that unscrupulous review activity will be identified and stopped, and that your users will be kept safe.